angarsky/diveintopython/learn/functions/generators.md

         yield char
 ```

-The generator function "string_generator" creates a new generator object that produces one character at a time from the input string.
+The generator function `string_generator()` creates a new generator object that produces one character at a time from the input string.
 The yield statement is used to temporarily pause the execution of the function and return the current character before resuming execution.
 ### Understanding the yield statement in generator functions
 Generator function in Python is a special type of Python function that can return an iterator object.
 These iterator objects can be used to generate a sequence of values on the fly, rather than computing them all at once and storing them in a list.
 The yield statement is a crucial part of generator functions and allows the function to produce a value and pause its execution temporarily.